Miley Cyrus Channels Dad Billy Ray’s Iconic ’90s Look With Updated Mullet Hairdo

 “We love that vintage look.
 No one is doing it like you,” a third fan chimed in.

-“Yesss… you look like young Jane Fonda,” another follower wrote of Miley’s retro hair look and outfit.
+“Yesss… you look like young Jane Fonda,” another follower wrote of Miley’s retro look.

 In a separate post that shows her sitting on a park bench wearing dark sunglasses, Miley, who is currently inked with singer Cody Simpson, promised her fans that not only does she have new hair, but she has new music coming soon.